TheExtraCrispy/NEMESIS/README.md

 # NEMESIS
-Top down twin stick shooter with an emphasis on combos between weapons and rewards for playing dangerously.
+Top down twin stick shooter.
+A newbie pilot flying an old prototype fighter, caught in a undercover operation gone wrong.
+Fight your way through overwhelming odds, and take down the legendary ship NEMESIS to turn the tides of war.